praclet/ctf_osint/challenges/level03/shoplifter_shoplifting_2/shoplifter_shoplifting_2.md

 Requirements: shoplifter_shoplifting_1

 ## Message
-Thanks to the info about the mobile phone you provided,
+Thanks to the info about the phone you provided,
 Sadly the one that we were intrested in has already been receptionned by someone else.
 We went to the lost objects at the train station the SAME DAY the object got returned, and tricked the receptionnist into giving us the name of the personn that got his hand on the mobile phone we are looking for.
 "James Wang"